 If you’re visiting with us for virtual worship, please let us know by filling out our Digital Guest Card.

-Join us for a fellowship meal from 5:15 to 6 PM.
+Please join us for a fellowship meal from 5:15 to 6 PM.

 From 6 to 7 PM on most Wednesdays, following announcements and prayer, we engage various topics of faith with speakers, panels, and group discussion.
 Please see our youth and children’s ministry pages for information about concurrent programming for these ages.